Generic Name: lenalidomide (LEN-a-LID-oh-mide)

 - if you have a tumor, cancer, kidney or liver problems, certain hereditary problems (glucose intolerance, Lapp lactase deficiency, or glucose-galactose malabsorption), or blood problems (eg, low white blood cell levels, low platelet counts), or if you receive dialysis

-- if you are lactose intolerant
+- if you are lactose intolerant or you smoke

 Some MEDICINES MAY INTERACT with lenalidomide.
 Tell your health care provider if you are taking any other medicines, especially any of the following: